Reinoptland/fetching/plan.md

   - want to add an event listener to the entire screen

 - How does it work?

   - We call useEffect and we pass it a callback function
   - This function is performed by useEffect
   - It can be performed once,
   - or multiple times -> dependency array (we will explain)

-* How do we use a useEffect hook to fetch data
+- How do we use a useEffect hook to fetch data
+  1. npm install axios (to fetch data)
+  2. first import the useEffect hook
+  3. we need to import useState, because our fetched data will be stored as a state (it is dynamic data)
+  4. use the useEffect hook
+  5. fetch data using axios
+  6. set the state using the useState hook (store the data)
-* How display the data that we fetched
+  7. How display the data that we fetched